tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger_intro.md

 : Recursive acronym for “YAML Ain’t No Markup Language.”
 A human- readable, space-sensitive syntax used in the Swagger specification file.

 ## Resources and further reading

+See the following resources for more information on Swagger:

 * [API Transformer ](https://apitransformer.com)
 * [APIMATIC](http://www.apimatic.io)